amc-corey-cox/BDC_Dashboard/README.md

 | POSTGRES_HOST        |           | The external IP for the Compute Engine instance with Postgres |
 | POSTGRES_PORT        | `5432`    | The port for the Postgres Database                            |

+### The Postgres Database

+Due to the complexity of the setup, we have included some Ansible Playbooks to assist you.
+You can find a detailed writeup in the [`ansible`](/ansible) directory

+> NOTE: This is required even for local development

+### The Django Server

+Docker Compose should start a Django server on [`http://0.0.0.0:8000/`](http://0.0.0.0:8000/).
+The server uses the `env` file for configuration

 ### Docker Compose

-Docker is used to standardize the development enviornment
+Docker is used to standardize the development environment

 ```
 docker-compose up --build